Disposal of electronic waste at UOW

 To find out more about a National Scheme to manage electronic waste go to the National Television and Computer Product Stewardship Scheme.

-If you would like more information on Electronic Waste Disposal at UOW please contact the Environmental and Sustainability Initiatves Unit.
-Or if your query is technical please contact ITS Desktop support or your local IT staff.
+If you would like more information on Electronic Waste Disposal at UOW please contact the Environment Unit.